seanj06/Python-Blackjack-p3/README.md

      - The user is given clear instructions in game on every input needed and are unable to continue until they input correctly.

- ### Unit and bug testing
+ ### Function and bug testing

-  - All other testing for this project including unit testing and bugs are on a seperate file found here [Unit Testing](docs/TESTING.md)
+  - All other testing for this project including Function testing and bugs are on a seperate file found here [Function Testing](docs/TESTING.md)

   [Top of page](#python-blackjack)